This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 - Eggs help the ham balls hold together without being too firm.

-- Tomato soup is a surprise base ingredient that creates ham balls’ iconic sweet and tangy sauce.
+- Tomato soup is a surprising base ingredient that creates the ham balls’ iconic sweet and tangy sauce.
 The premade soup can be store-bought or home-canned.
 Tomato soup has good acidity but also a mellow tomato flavor on which to build the sauce.

 - Brown sugar is the sweetness that creates a depth of flavor that only molasses can impart.